Attention Deficit Hyperactivity Disorder

 How Counselling Can Help with ADHD (Attention-Deficit/Hyperactivity Disorder) Symptoms in Adults

 Many people think of ADHD as something that only affects children, but for many adults, the challenges of attention, organisation, and emotional regulation don’t just disappear with age.
-Adult ADHD can impact work performance, relationships, self-esteem, and daily life.
+ADHD’s impacts on cognitive executive functioning and working memory as an adult can mean work performance, relationships, self-esteem, and daily life are all affected.
 The good news is that counselling can make a real difference.

 ADHD is a neurodevelopmental condition that affects how the brain manages attention, motivation, and self-regulation.
 While symptoms look different in adults than in children, the core difficulties often include: